mikerobeson/make_SILVA_db/README.md

   - s__Clostridioides_difficile
   - s__Clostridioides_difficile_R20291

   So, if your sequence is similar to these, you'd think it should be classified as `s__Clostridioides_difficile`.
 This will not be the case, as the specific species strings are different.
 What the classifier may actually return is the upper-level taxonomy `g__Clostridioides`.
 This is not the fault of the classifier *per se*, but a problem of annotation.
-I have some ideas on how to mitigate this, e.g. just return the first two words (i.e. *Clostridioides* and *difficile*) of the species string.
+Because of this I only return the first two words (i.e. *Clostridioides* and *difficile*) of the "species" string.

 3. Remove taxonomy descriptions from FASTA headers, and convert the sequences from RNA to DNA.
 Do this for both the aligned and unaligned FASTA files.
 (In QIIME 2 environment.)